Standing Forward Bend

 Get free estimates from yoga classes near you.

-To increase the stretch, take a deep breath and bend forward more to rest the head on your knees.
+To intensify the stretch, take a deep breath and fold forward more to rest the head on your knees.
 Keeping your legs straight, extend your arms behind you so that your palms press into the floor behind your heels.

 Benefits: